 Whether you’re just starting to learn Apple’s programming language or are an experienced developer, the Swift Playgrounds app is going to amaze you.
 This app started out as Apple’s initiative to make learning Swift fun, and it grew over the years.
 Today, you’ll find a whole range of lessons that help you grasp the essentials of coding by solving puzzles in an interactive 3D world.
 However, that’s just one part of Swift Playgrounds.

 The app also gives you a blank canvas for your coding, where you can practice, inspect your code, and even code something from scratch.
-It integrates with iPadOS frameworks and even allows you to submit your app to Apple’s App Store.
+You can easily preview your app next to your code editor, which is something other coding apps simply can’t do.
+It also integrates with iPadOS frameworks and allows you to submit your app to Apple’s App Store.
 The only downside is that Swift Playgrounds is available for iPad only and not the iPhone.

 2. Koder Code Editor

 Koder is a fully-baked development environment built specifically for iOS and iPadOS with support for over 80 programming languages, syntax highlighting, and auto-complete, making this app incredibly powerful.
 If we dare to say it, Koder seems like a bulletproof option, at least while we wait for Xcode and other desktop-level code editors to arrive on iPhone and iPad.